Saudi Healthcare Uniform Standards for Infection Control

 Frequently asked

-- Does MoH mandate specific fabric blends?
+- Does the MoH mandate specific scrub fabrics?